Managing job search frustrations & KPIs (case)

 Let us now pick out fragments of the email, so we can comment on them directly.

-When you calculate your interview rate (IR):
+First, let’s calculate your interview rate (IVR):

 • 15 ÷ 115 = 13.04%